Key Takeaways

 When it comes to heat, a surprising amount is lost through the gaps or cracks in your roof, walls, windows, and doors.
 However, you can minimize this loss by focusing on home insulation.

-Find air leaks around your room and use caulking to fill them up.
+Identify air leaks around your room and use caulking to fill them up.
 You can use different types of insulation, such as spray foam insulation to fill in the wall’s cavities and foam board insulation for the floor and ceiling.
-Seal any openings in the exterior wall of your room with expanding foam to reduce cold air from seeping in.
+Seal any openings in your room’s exterior wall with expanding foam to prevent cold air from seeping in.

 13. Inspect Your Roof

-Heavy snow and rain can pose damage to your roof.
-This results in cold air infiltrating your room through roof leaks and affecting your room temperature.
+Heavy snow and rain can cause damage to your roof.
+This allows cold air to infiltrate your room through roof leaks, lowering your room temperature.

 Inspect your roof and check if any shingles are broken.
 You can repair the damaged shingles by applying roofing sealant underneath the cracks.
 If any shingles are missing, then you will have to start looking for a new roof.